ZDroid/droid/README.md

 Copy `droid.html` and `droid.css` to the web site or put the droid into another HTML file.
 Enjoy.

-You can also install it with Bower: `bower install droid`.
+You can also download it with Bower: `bower install droid`.

 ## License